We continue with the diagnostic phase of our personal brand, our self-knowledge.

 Many of you already know your personality type, but you may not have found useful information on how to put your personality-type results in practical use and action in your daily life.

 There's nothing better than an example, and more if it's in a humorous key.
 So we leave you this video of Frank James that exposes how it "flirts" each of the 16 personality types.
-By the way, I'm an ENFP-A assertive activist (campaigner), ¿y tú?
-Cheer up, here's the link to testing of 16 Personalities.
+By the way, I'm an ENFP-A assertive activist (campaigner), And you?
+Mood, here's the link to testing of 16 Personalities.